FindMySchool LogoFindMySchool

 The school opened in 2013 with state-of-the-art facilities including a drama studio, music recording rooms, a large sports hall (described as the largest in Wolverhampton at opening), a fitness suite, a modern dance studio with sprung floors, an astro pitch, science laboratories larger than typical for schools of this era, a modern chapel, and fully networked IT access.
 The campus blends new-build with refurbished former university buildings on the Compton Park site.

-GCSE: Attainment 8 of 46.8 is in line with the England average.
+GCSE: Attainment 8 of 50.2 is in line with the England average.
 Progress 8 of 0.19 indicates pupils make expected progress from KS2.
-The school ranks 2,341st in England (FindMySchool ranking), placing it in the middle tier nationally.
+The school ranks 1,731st of 3,895 schools in England on the GCSE academic measure (FindMySchool ranking), placing it in the middle tier nationally.

-A-level: 36% of grades were A*-B, which sits below the England average.
-The school ranks 1,907th in England for A-level (FindMySchool ranking).
-The sixth form accepts students across ability ranges, which explains the mixed results profile; this reflects genuine access rather than selective filtering.
+A-level: 70% of grades were A*-B. The school ranks 1,129th of 2,549 schools in England for A-level academic outcomes (FindMySchool ranking).
+The sixth form accepts students across ability ranges, which shapes the results profile; this reflects genuine access rather than selective filtering.

 School runs from 8:50am to 3:20pm.
 Some year groups may have slightly different timetable arrangements.
 Extended learning activities (clubs) are offered across the week after school.
 Sixth form students have independent study time alongside taught sessions.
 The school publishes detailed timetables for lower and upper school.